AbstractSDK/abstract/framework/docs/src/4_get_started/2_installation.md

 The template contains a scaffold contract that you can use as a starting point for your own contract.
 The contract is located in the `src` directory and is structured as follows:

-- `contract.rs`: This file is the top-level file for your module.
+- `contract.rs`: Top-level file for your module.
 It contains the type definition of you module and the const builder that constructs your contract.
 It also contains a macro that exports your contract's entry points.
 You can also specify the contract's dependencies here.
-- `error.rs`: This file contains the error types that your contract can return.
+- `error.rs`: Error types that your contract can return.
-- `msg.rs`: This file contains the custom message types that your contract can receive.
+- `msg.rs`: Custom message types that your contract can receive.
 These messages also have `cw-orchestrator` macros attached to them which comes in useful when you are writing your integration tests.
-- `state.rs`: This file contains the state types that your contract will use to store state to the blockchain.
+- `state.rs`: State types that your contract will use to store state to the blockchain.
-- `interface.rs`: This file contains the interface that your contract will use to interact with the `cw-orchestrator` library.
+- `interface.rs`: Interface that your contract will use to interact with the `cw-orchestrator` library.
-- `replies/`: This directory contains the reply handlers that your contract will use to handle replies.
+- `replies/`: Reply handlers that your contract will use to handle replies.
-- `handlers/`: This directory contains the message handlers that your contract will use to handle the different messages it can receive.
+- `handlers/`: Message handlers that your contract will use to handle the different messages it can receive.

 If there's anything you don't understand about the template please don't hesitate to reach out to us on our <a href="https://discord.com/invite/uch3Tq3aym" target="_blank">Discord</a> server.